baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I received my PhD in Political Science from Claremont Graduate University.
-My research focuses on the U.S. constitutional law, American political thought and institutions, and race and ethnic politics.
+My research focuses on U.S. constitutional law, American political thought and institutions, and race and ethnic politics.
 I am particularly interested in the American Founding, constitutionalism, American slavery and its legacy, and American statesmen's rhetoric.
 I study American political thought in the context of the broader tradition of Western political philosophy.
 I also conduct empirical research using administrative, public opinion, and textual data.